Table of Contents

 |---|---|---|---|

-Can I use chicken thighs instead of chicken breasts in Chicken Parmesan Casserole?
+Can I use chicken breasts instead of chicken thighs in Chicken Parmesan Casserole?

-How do you keep Chicken Parmesan Casserole from getting soggy?
+How do you keep the breading from getting soggy in Chicken Parmesan Casserole?

 Can I make Chicken Parmesan Casserole ahead of time and refrigerate it before baking?